openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - The reset signal will propagate to other APB Client peripherals.
   - Post-Reset
       - The system will restart and execute the boot sequence.
-      - Firmware should check the RESET_REASON register to differentiate between power-on and soft reset.
+      - Firmware should check the RESET_REASON CSR to differentiate between power-on and soft reset.

+JTAG communication
+^^^^^^^^^^^^^^^^^^
+  - Write to external device
+      - Write the data to the JTAGREG CSR through the APB bus.
+      - The written value will be available on the soc_jtag_reg_o output port.
+  - Read from external device
+      - The external JTAG device writes the data on soc_jtag_reg_i input port.
+      - There is double synchronization for the input signal to prevent metastability.
+      - Post synchronization, the data can be read from the JTAGREG CSR through the APB bus.

 Pin Diagram
 -----------